RavingSmurfGB/Joe-TTS/readme.md

 # Joe TTS

-A easy and intuitive waay
+A easy and intuitive way to TTS

 ## How to use